Chapter 5: The Complete Musical Instruments of the MOTIF Series - Yamaha USA

 MOTIF XS8

 As the second-generation MOTIF ES made steady inroads and the MOTIF Series synths became a favorite of amateur and professional musicians alike, expectations for the next generation began to grow.
-The third installment in this series—the MOTIF XS—further increased the memory available for waveforms, but it also provided a great many other enhancements in terms of functionality.
+The third installment in this series—the MOTIF XS—further increased the memory available for waveforms, while also providing a great many other functions.

-First of all, we changed the operating system used to drive the synthesizer's on-board programs.
-Earlier operating systems had been specially designed for synthesizer development, and therefore, drivers had to be built on a case by case basis for functions that needed to communicate with a computer.
-This extremely inefficient and time consuming situation was made even worse by the fact that the drivers needed to be updated whenever a computer OS was upgraded.
+To begin, we changed the operating system used to drive the synthesizer's on-board programs.
+Earlier operating systems had been specially designed for synthesizer development, and therefore, drivers had to be built on a case-by-case basis for functions that needed to communicate with a computer.
+This extremely inefficient and time-consuming situation was worsened by the fact that the drivers needed to be updated whenever a computer OS was upgraded.
 As a solution, we switched to operating systems such as Linux, which had originally been developed for use on computers.
-This allowed us to resolve all compatibility issues and also boosted the pace of development.
+This allowed us to resolve all compatibility issues while boosting the pace of development.
 What's more, it became much easier to release subsequent OS updates that added new functionality to the synths.
 From this perspective, the MOTIF XS could almost be described as a computer with a built-in piano keyboard.

 With the MOTIF XS, we also greatly enhanced the functionality of the arpeggiator, now a key feature of this synth family.
-In contrast to earlier MOTIFs, where phrases were combined from multiple voices each using one type of arp, four arpeggiators could now be driven in parallel for much more complex phrasing.
-It may at first seem that simply combining four of the trill or up/down type arps described above would not be musically effective; however, this all starts to change when you consider that arpeggio note data can also be assigned to drum phrases.
+In contrast to earlier MOTIFs, where phrases were combined from multiple voices –each using one type of arp – four arpeggiators could now be driven in parallel for much more complex phrasing.

-MOTIF synths can be played in two different modes—Voice mode, which lets the musician focus on all the nuances of one specific instrument, such as piano or guitar, and Performance mode, which allows a number of these voices to be layered on the keyboard and played at the same time.
-Using the four arpeggiators of the MOTIF XS in Performance mode makes it possible to simultaneously play sequenced phrases of up to four voices.
-If, for example, the first of these voices is set to drums, its arpeggiator can be used to play a drum loop.
-Bass could be selected for the second voice and the corresponding arpeggiator could play bass guitar phrases; meanwhile, if piano were selected for the third, a backing part could be played by the corresponding arpeggiator.
-Finally, selecting guitar for the last voice and having its arpeggiator play a strumming phrase would round out a complete backing pattern.
+MOTIF synths can be played in two different modes: Voice mode, which lets the musician focus on all the nuances of one specific instrument, such as piano or guitar, and Performance mode, which allows a number of these voices to be layered on the keyboard and played at the same time.
+Using the four arpeggiators of the MOTIF XS in Performance mode made it possible to simultaneously play sequenced phrases of up to four voices.
+If, for example, the first of these Voices was set to drums, its arpeggiator could be used to play a drum loop.
+If bass was selected for the second voice, the corresponding arpeggiator could play bass guitar phrases.
+And if piano were selected for the third, a backing part could be played by the corresponding arpeggiator.
+Finally, selecting guitar for the last voice, and having its arpeggiator play a strumming phrase, would round out a complete backing pattern.

-It is important to bear in mind that this is not the same as simply programming a multi-part backing sequence: the fact that the pattern is arpeggiator driven means that it can instantly respond to the notes played.
+This was not the same as programming a multi-part backing sequence: the fact that the pattern was arpeggiator driven meant that it could instantly respond to the notes played.
 While the drum phrase would normally be set to play the same loop, the other three voices could change in real time based on the notes played.
-The MOTIF XS could also identify chords based on the keys held down, and this paved the way for powerful functionality allowing the player to effortlessly play intricate backing phrases with chords changing instantly as he or she desired.
+The MOTIF XS could also identify chords based on the keys held down, allowing the player to play intricate backing phrases with chords instantly changing as he or she desired.

 Further Enhancement of Core Functionality in the MOTIF XF